bdurand/fast_serializer/README.md

 This gem provides a highly optimized framework for serializing Ruby objects into hashes suitable for serialization to some other format (i.e. JSON).
-It provides many of the same features as other serialization frameworks like active_model_serializers, but it is designed to emphasize code efficiency over feature set.
+It provides many of the same features as other serialization frameworks like active_model_serializers, but it is designed to emphasize code efficiency over feature set and syntactic surgar.

 ## Examples